frdl/oidplus-frdlweb-extension-bridge/README.md

-# oidplus-frdlweb-rdap
+# oidplus-frdlweb-extension-bridge
-OIDplus Plugin for RDAP whois for OIDs and other OIDplus Object-Types.
+This Plugin is an extension package for the OIDplus, it bridges to the [Frdlweb Frameworks](https://frdlweb.de)